wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 2.4 =
+* rewrote maps to make them reliable
+* add clustering option to map shortcode
+* add option to change ordering of taxonomy archives
+* add option to allow comments on single business view
+* add parameters to business categories shortcode
+* add button to let users copy a location's information to the business contact
+* fixed bug that caused some custom fields to not display

 = 2.3.8 =
 * fixed bug that caused some custom fields to not display
 * changes to language files to facilitate translations